ff14wed/aetherometer/README.md

 ### Building on Windows

+Requires Golang version at least 1.11 and latest stable version of Node.js.

 To build core, simply `cd` into the `core` directory and run `go build -o ../resources/win/core.exe main.go`.